benhursenabathi/benhursenabathi.github.io/content/posts/Human-limitations.md

 ## Recreating figments of reality has been in our DNA
 ![Cave paintings in Spain ](https://benhur.me/img/Human-biology/Cave-painting.jpeg)

 The oldest cave paintings that have been discovered so far, dates back to almost 45,000 years ago.
 We, homosapiens have always been intrigued about the world around us and tried to recreate it in different forms throughout history.
-Instead of being a functional, these paintings tell us that people loved to imitate or even redefine reality.
+Instead of being functional, these paintings tell us that people loved to imitate or even redefine reality.

 The earliest forms of writing were found around 5000 years ago in the form of Quipu.
 Quipu was a method used by Incan civilisation using knotted strings to collect data, noting down information and monitoring taxes.
 We found different ways to communicate reality through language and writing techniques.